GladysAssistant/v4-website/docs/installation/0_hardware.md

 ## Our recommended stack

 :::note
-With the current Raspberry Pi shortage, a good alternative would be to run Gladys on a mini-PC like a Dell Optilex 3040 or an Intel NUC.
+With the current Raspberry Pi shortage, a good alternative would be to run Gladys on a mini-PC like a Dell OptiPlex 3040 or an Intel NUC.

 Those mini-PC runs natively on a SSD so they are usually very stable to use.
 :::